isomerpages/moe-nationaljc/_admissions/JC Joint Admissions.md

 <li> Please do NOT submit an appeal if you already have a place in another school under the Direct School Admission (DSA), as it will not be accepted.
 </li>

 <li> Please be aware that school admissions are based on objective and transparent measures of academic merit, i.e. L1R5 aggregate score.
-Applications are considered only if the applicant meets the net aggregate score of the lowest-ranked applicant for the course that he/she is appealing for.
+Applications are considered only if the applicant meets the net aggregate score of the lowest-ranked applicant for the course that he/she is appealing for. <b>For 2024, the cut-off net aggregate score is 7 for the Science stream and 8 for the Arts stream.</b>
 </li>
 </ol>